San Antonio, Texas

 Alert: Flood Watch

-Area(s): Comanche; Mills; Hamilton; Lampasas; Coryell; Bell
+Area(s): Comanche; Mills; Hamilton; Bosque; Lampasas; Coryell; Bell; McLennan

 Severity: Severe